sisayie/sisayie.github.io/_posts/2024-11-23-creating-issues-for-projects-in-GitLab.md

 Steps
 ======
+It takes three steps to automate the creation of issues in GitLab projects: Authentication, Project selection and issue creation.

-1) Authentication
+i) Authentication
 ------
 Provide your personal access token and the Gitlab instance url.
 You can generate a token with the necessary scopes (e.g., API) from your GitLab profile settings.

-2) Project Selection
+ii) Project Selection
 ------
 Provide the ID of the project where you want to create the issue.
 You can find the project ID in the project's URL (see screenshot below).

-3) Creating the Issue
+iii) Creating the Issue
 ------
 The new issue uses dictionary and defines the title, description, and labels for the new issue.
 You can customize these fields as needed.
 Once the dictionary is populated with the necessary information, the project.issues.create(new_issue) method creates the issue and returns an Issue object.
 The full code for creating a new issue is shown below.